 - there is not a surge in Covid cases which would put too much pressure on the NHS;

 - the risks are not changed because of new variants of concern.

 People who are at high risk of coronavirus and clinically extremely vulnerable have been advised to shield until 31 March 2021.
 This means you should go out only for medical appointments, exercise or if it is essential.

 And some people are being added to the shielded patients list.
 If you have been added - this is because you have been identified through the Covid 19 Population Risk Assessment as being at high risk of serious illness if you catch Covid 19.

 You are advised to follow the government's shielding advice for people who are extremely clinically vulnerable.

 Support bubbles expanded

-- You live with a child who is under 5, or who was under 5 on 2 December 2020, with a disability.
+- your household includes a child with a disability who needs continuous care and is under the age of 5, or was under that age on 2 December 2020